arachnetech/homebridge-mqttthing/README.md

     "offValue": "<value representing off (optional)>",
-    "hex": "true to format combined RGB/RGBW in hexadecimal instead of as comma-separated decimals", "hexPrefix": "format combined RGB/RGBW in hexadecimal with specified prefix (typically '#') instead of as comma-separated decimals", "turnOffAfterms": "<milliseconds after which to turn off automatically (optional)>" }
+    "hex": "true to format combined RGB/RGBW in hexadecimal instead of as comma-separated decimals", "hexPrefix": "format combined RGB/RGBW in hexadecimal with specified prefix (typically '#') instead of as comma-separated decimals", "turnOffAfterms": "<milliseconds after which to turn off automatically (optional)>", "warmWhite": "in RGBWW mode, RGB value of warm white in format red,green,blue (optional)", "coldWhite": "in RGBWW mode, RGB value of cold white in format red,green,blue (optional)" }
 ```